Protesters rally in downtown Minneapolis on eve of opening statements in Derek Chauvin trial

+The Rev. Al Sharpton, founder and president of National Action Network, called for accountability.

+"We must show with this case that a police officer must face the law just like anybody else," he said.
+Philonise Floyd also urged unity, saying there's only one race, the human race.
+"It's not Black versus white, it's not Asian versus white, it's not anything like that," he said.
+"People of color need to learn how to live with each other and love each other."

-Leaders of a protest in downtown Minneapolis demanded justice for George Floyd on Sunday afternoon, a day before opening statements in the murder and manslaughter trial of former police officer Derek Chauvin.
+Earlier Sunday, leaders of a protest in downtown Minneapolis demanded justice for George Floyd.

 Speaker after speaker at the rally between the Hennepin County Government Center and City Hall urged participants to protest for the convictions of Chauvin and former officers Tou Thao, Thomas Lane, and J. Alexander Kueng.
 They also asked protesters to fight for charges to be dropped against hundreds of protesters arrested since last summer, ending qualified immunity for police, and "systemic change."

 "We all saw the video! … What do you all think?
 Think he's guilty?"
 D.J.
-Hooker, a Twin Cities Coalition for Justice 4 Jamar organizer, asked the crowd, which responded, "Guilty, guilty, guilty!"
+Hooker, a Twin Cities Coalition for Justice 4 Jamar organizer, asked the crowd of about 150, which responded, "Guilty, guilty, guilty!"

 Hooker welcomed supporters to what he called "the war zone," saying Minneapolis used to have a downtown people could use but now it's a fortress of security, with fencing, concrete and barbed wire.
 Hooker and others said they're not afraid to be disruptive.